ibm-cloud-docs/containers/vpc_network_policy.md

 9. Multizone clusters: Repeat steps 2 - 8 to create an ACL for each subnet that your cluster is attached to.

-If you create specific rules to block incoming traffic to the IP addresses of Ingress ALBs, you must allow inbound access from [Cloudflare's IPv4 IP addresses](https://www.cloudflare.com/ips/){: external} on port 80 and the `166.8.0.0/14` Kubernetes control plane to the IP addresses of your ALBs so they can be health checked.
+The default ALBs in your cluster are automatically health checked by the Kubernetes control plane.
+When you apply the rules in this security group, the necessary inbound access from the Kubernetes control plane IP addresses that are used to health check and report the overall status of your Ingress components and from the Cloudflare IPv4 IP addresses that are used to health check the IP addresses of your ALBs is blocked.
+Because each ACL has a quota of only 50 rules, you currently cannot add enough inbound and outbound rules for each {{site.data.keyword.openshiftshort}} control plane and Cloudflare IP address.
+Due to this known limitation your Ingress status shows that your ALBs are unreachable; however, this status does not reflect your ALBs' actual health.
+If you notice that traffic is not flowing correctly to your apps, you can [manually check your router services' health](/docs/openshift?topic=openshift-cs_troubleshoot_debug_ingress#ping-43).
+Alternatively, to allow the inbound traffic for ALB healthchecks, you can create a single rule to allow all incoming traffic on port 80.
-{: note}
+{: important}

 ### Creating ACLs from the CLI
 {: #acls_cli}